vives-backendprogramming/spring-boot-backend-course/lesson-09-complete-rest-api/README.md

 - Use pagination for large datasets
 - Implement proper Location headers for created resources
 - Handle soft deletes vs hard deletes
+- Upload and serve files (images) in a Spring Boot application
 - Apply all concepts from previous lessons in one complete API

 ---